 “So basically our idea is to create the biggest platform for self and professional development for students and graduates of political Science, mass communications and business faculties.”

 The academy offers a wide platform of services including trainings, camps, networking events, writing CVs, motivation letters and academic papers’ review services.

 “The startups community is very rich in terms of the quality and quantity of the service providers and the need of the customers for those services.
 However, to have your startup requires a lot of research, planning, hard work and most definitely networking,” Hadeer Mohamed adds.

 “Also, there are many misconceptions I hope people interested in entrepreneurship would be aware of.
 For instance, being an entrepreneur does not automatically make you a good manager or leader; it is not for people who were not committed to full time work in corporates, because it also requires the same commitment and dedication.”

 For those who are hesitant to create their own startup because of time constraints and lack of investment or cash, Omar Monem, founder of Leo’s Den, a marketing agency that provides social media handling, branding and brand identity, events management and web designing, offers a different yet simple tactic to overcome those challenges, which is known as ‘bootstrapping’.

-“This is why also I think it is easier to work in the services sector, because you do not need to invest in a store or many materials, you can just start with a simple service that you can operate from your own home.”
+Monem notes that it is easier to work in the services sector, because you do not need to invest in a store or many materials, you can simply start with a simple service that you can operate from your own home.

 “Though there are several agencies and startups in the market, there are also millions of customers, which means that you shouldn’t be afraid that you will be alone in the market because you will find the customer you need eventually.
-Simply take advantage of the environment around you and the networking you have to help you grow.”
+Simply take advantage of the environment around you and the networking you have to help you grow,” he adds.